-A Paediatric Physiotherapist has expertise and training in treating a wide range of paediatric conditions, to help infants, children and adolescents achieve developmental milestones and improve co-ordination, strength, posture, and motor skills and also to recover from trauma or surgery.
+A Paediatric Physiotherapist helps infants, children and teens achieve developmental milestones and improve co-ordination, strength, posture, and motor skills and also to recover from trauma or surgery.

 Unlike adults who have completed their growth period, children may have specific needs relating to their physical development which can benefit from the specialised approach a physiotherapist working in paediatrics can provide.

 Children are not just little adults – they are built differently, move differently and think differently.
 As a result, babies and children will benefit from seeing a physiotherapist who is trained and experienced in paediatrics.
 Paediatric physiotherapists are experts in child development, particularly in relation to the development of movement.